-What's the story?
+What's the Story?

 As the son of two supervillains in the Cloak Society, Alex Knight and his telekinetic powers are destined for terrible greatness.
 That is, until he's taken off the Beta Team of junior villains after he botches a bank heist.
 Not only do his powers fail him when he's trying to crack a safe, his conscience gets in the way when a fellow villain tries to take out a young and kinda cute superhero named Kirbie.
 Alex saves her just in time.
 Kirbie is training to be a Ranger of Justice, led by Lone Star, defeater of the Cloak Society in a great battle before Alex was born.
 Fraternizing with the enemy, without a doubt, is strictly forbidden, especially at a time like this when the Cloak Society is planning the comeback of a lifetime.
 But if it's only one time -- OK, maybe two -- Alex wonders what harm it would really cause to sneak out and talk to the enemy who owes him her life.

-THE CLOAK SOCIETY is a good fit for the already superhero-crazed reader -- especially one who wants to take a temporary break from knowing what all the do-gooder heroes are thinking and sneak into the head of the villain.
+This is a good fit for the already superhero-crazed reader -- especially one who wants to take a break from knowing what all the do-gooder heroes are thinking and sneak into the head of the villain.
 Or even think what it would be like to be raised by supervillain parents who want you to grow up to be the ultimate supervillain.
 Talk about pressure.
 And a mom who can read your mind?
 Can't think of a scarier mom superpower for a kid.